Kilinahe: Royal attendant, House of Kamehameha

 Charles Kanaina brought in Kilinahe as one of his closest relatives, to assume all of his service duties in the Royal Court of Kamehameha III.
 As an aliʻi who served the ruling Ali'i nui, Kilinahe performed his hana lawelawe (in the Hawaiian language "service task") under Ka'ahumanu while she served as Kuhina Nui alongside Kamehameha III, her co-ruler.
 He starting as a kāhili bearer and royal attendant.
 When Kanaina was elevated in the House of Kamehameha through his marriage to Miriam Auhea Kekāuluohi, Kilinahe would take over all of his official responsibilities.
 Kilinahe would tour Oahu with the Royal Circuit and manage the chief's goods.
 The Royal Circuit was a famous tour of the king made to locations around the island to visit citizens and encourage them to read and write, instruct the land agents and encourage the teachers and make sure they were well cared for.

 Kaʻahumanu died June 5, 1832.
-In November 1833, Kilinahe was one of two armed royal attendants that accompanied Kanaina, Kekūanāoʻa, Kīnaʻu, and Hoapili to the Kings home at Hale-uluhe on the Beretania grounds in order to convince him to name Kina'u Premier of the Kingdom instead of Liliha, Boki's wife.
+In November 1833, Kilinahe was one of two armed royal attendants that accompanied Kanaina, Kekūanaōʻa, Kīnaʻu, and Hoapili to the Kings home at Hale-uluhe on the Beretania grounds in order to convince him to name Kina'u Premier of the Kingdom instead of Liliha, Boki's wife.
 The very act of entering the Kings place was considered to be a death sentence but they were convinced by Hoapili that the guards would not fire upon them.
 The group entered the kings palace unannounced.
 When Kamehameha III saw them he fell into tears at seeing his foster mother's for the first time in many years.
 Hoapili begged the king that if he should proclaim Liliha premier that he should first kill him so that he should not be blamed for Liliha's accent.
 He presented Kina'u as the daughter of the house of Kamehameha and asked that she serve the King, who agreed but stated that Liliha should be informed.
 When called upon, Liliha was found drunk.
 A few days later it was made official.